Foreign Exchange Guide to Saudi Arabia

 - Once your funds are received by the provider the converted SAR amount will be transfered to the recipient account you specify in Saudi Arabia.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Saudi riyal deposited into the recipient bank account in Saudi Arabia and less margins and fees kept by the banks!
+Use our Send to SAR calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Saudi riyal deposited into the recipient bank account and less margins and fees kept by the banks!